isomerpages/moe-westviewpri/_our-curriculum-old/Core CCAs/Environmental Science Club.md

 coaster mats out of old clothes to designing self-watering planters using recycled bottles, their projects are as practical as they are planet-friendly.
 It’s all about turning “trash” into treasures while learning the value of reducing waste.
-Who knew saving the Earth could be this much fun?</p>
+Who knew saving the Earth could be this much fun? ♻️✨</p>
 <p></p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Core CCAs/Environmental Science Club/Screenshot_2025_01_13_110826.png">